← Back to Field Notes

 AI as Infrastructure - Where This Is All Going

-The shift goes beyond individual tools or systems.
+The shift goes beyond individual interfaces or systems.
 It changes how systems are built and how organizations think about software.